by Chapter 16

 - We print poetry by invitation only, generally in the form of a book excerpt.
 Please don't send unsolicited poetry submissions.

 - Original essays, on the other hand, we'd love to consider for publication on the site, and we welcome submissions from anyone with a Tennessee connection, whether or not you've published a book.
-There's no limit on subject matter or style, though we aren't interested in literary analysis or op-ed style arguments.
+Our personal essays are narrative in structure, a short story that happens to be true.
+We aren't interested in literary analysis or op-ed style arguments.
 We look for poetic essays, funny essays, thought-provoking essays — any essay that tells a story in an engaging or imaginative way.
 To submit an essay for possible publication, please paste the essay itself into the body of an email and send it to the editor of Chapter 16.
 Ideal length: 900-1,500 words, give or take a few hundred.
 Payment on acceptance: $100.

 - If you are an author with a Tennessee connection and wish to have your book considered for review, please contact the editor with publication information.
 Keep in mind, however, that we are a nonprofit organization with a small staff and a smaller freelance budget.
 As much as we would like to, we just don't have the resources to cover every book released by a Tennessee writer.